jessicarose00/housing_price_predictions/README.md

 The data set contains information from the Ames Assessor’s Office used in computing assessed values for residential properties sold in Ames, Iowa from 2006 to 2010.
 The information included in the data set is similar to what a home buyer would want to know before making a purchase.

 #### Data Files
-train.csv - raw training set
+- train.csv - raw training set
-test.csv - raw test set
+- test.csv - raw test set
-train_clean.csv - clean training set, used for modeling test_clean.csv - clean test set, used for modeling first_submission.csv - submission of linear regression model to Kaggle second_submission.csv - submission of linear regression model to Kaggle third_submission.csv - submission of linear regression model to Kaggle
+- train_clean.csv - clean training set, used for modeling
+- test_clean.csv - clean test set, used for modeling
+**Kaggle Submissions**
+- first_submission.csv
+- second_submission.csv
+- third_submission.csv

 ### Data Dictionary
 A data dictionary can be found [here](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) containing a full description of each column.